Watch the entire conference here

 Do you hear what graduates are saying?
 A study of job searches and career development of Chinese graduates from UK universities

-Ka Ho Mok
+Yuyang Kang on behalf of Ka Ho Mok

 In recent decades, the UK has witnessed a dramatic increase of Chinese international students of higher education.
 According to the latest international student statistics in the UK (UKCISA, 2018), the number of Chinese students far exceeds any other nationality, accounting for around one third of non-EU students in the UK.
 Similarly, in a recent graduate survey of the Chinese returnees graduating from universities in the UK, Mok and his colleagues (2018) found that a majority of Chinese graduates being surveyed shared the view that the international learning experience had positively contributed to their employment opportunities and higher salaries.